John Arthur Douglas Bloomfield, 1st Baron Bloomfield of Ciamhaltha1

 Henry James Johnson was born on 21 December 1924.2 He was the son of Paul Johnson.1 He married, firstly, Judith Hazel Lyttelton, daughter of Lt.-Col. Archer Geoffrey Lyttelton and Mwyndeg Dorothea Winchester Clowes, on 23 June 1950.1 He married, secondly, Jan Gay in 1982.2 He died on 20 July 2008 at age 83.2

-He was educated at Westminster School, Westminster, London, England.2 He was decorated with the award of the Territorial Decoration (T.D.).1 He was invested as a Officer, Order of the British Empire (O.B.E.).1 He lived in 2003 at 13 Sloane Avenue, London, England.1
+He was educated at Westminster School, Westminster, London, EnglandG.2 He was awarded the Territorial Decoration (T.D.)1 He was appointed Officer, Order of the British Empire (O.B.E.)1 He lived in 2003 at 13 Sloane Avenue, London, EnglandG.1

 Children of Henry James Johnson and Judith Hazel Lyttelton